bidishasamantakgp/2019_CSGen_ACL/giza/README.md

 - Generate vcb (vocabulary) files and snt (sentence) files, containing the list of vocabulary and aligned sentences, respectively.
 - You can find an good explaination at https://masatohagiwara.net/using-giza-to-obtain-word-alignment-between-bilingual-sentences.html
 - Generate [prefix].A3.final and [prefix].ti.final, which contain the actual Viterbi alignment and the lexical translation table, respectively.
-- You can find an good explaination at https://masatohagiwara.net/using-giza-to-obtain-word-alignment-between-bilingual-sentences.html